mattyoung101/aspire_rv32/README.md

 **Synthesis tools**

 You need Yosys and nextpnr-ecp5.
-Get the nightlies from the AUR: `yay -S yay -S yosys-nightly nextpnr-ecp5-nightly`
+Get the nightlies from the AUR: `yay -S yosys-nightly nextpnr-ecp5-nightly`

 The nightly PKGBUILDS are maintained by a Yosys developer, so they might work better than just the -git ones.
 In any case, they're both equivalent, as long as you're using the bleeding edge versions of both.